avihu2929/car-garage/README.md

-"A learning project built with Angular, Express, and MongoDB.
+A learning project built with Angular, Express, and MongoDB.

 Main features include: